vanilla/vanilla/README.md

 ## Description

-A clean Vanilla theme focused on responsiveness.
+A responsive Vanilla theme with customization options.

 ## Customizations